Tutin (toxin): Mechanism of action

 GABA (γ-aminobutyric acid) is a major inhibitory neurotransmitter in the central nervous system of mammals.
 Tutin is an antagonist of the GABA receptors.
 By inhibiting these receptors, the sedative effect of this neurotransmitter is lessened, leading to intensive stimulation of the nervous system.
 Based on extensive data, tutin was determined to be a non-competitive antagonist using an allosteric mechanism.

 Apart from GABA receptor inhibition, in vitro studies have also shown tutin to have an inhibitory effect on the glycine receptors of the neurons in the spinal cord.
 These receptors have inhibitory functions comparable to those of the GABA receptors.

 Lastly, investigation into similar toxins has shown them to be blockers for other ligand-gated ion channels.
 Therefore, it is suspected that tutin could also possess antagonistic properties against other ion channels.

 Metabolism

 Laboratory animal studies on the absorption, distribution, metabolism and excretion of tutin are not available.
-According to Fitchett and Malcolm 1909, McNaughton and Goodwin 2008, the systemic absorption of purified tutin after an oral ingestion appears rapid in animals as clinical signs that are consistent with neurotoxicity where found to appear within less than 15 minutes in mice and after about one hour in dogs.
+According to Fitchett and Malcolm 1909, McNaughton and Goodwin 2008, the systemic absorption of purified tutin after an oral ingestion appears rapid in animals as clinical signs that are consistent with neurotoxicity were found to appear within less than 15 minutes in mice and after about one hour in dogs.
 Animals that received non-lethal doses showed a rapid recovery suggesting a fast elimination.
 Onset time of toxicity following the consumption of tutin containing honey is on the contrary highly variable.
 In 2008, a median onset time of 7.5 hours was found for the 11 confirmed cases with onset times ranging from half an hour to 17 hours after ingestion.